 To this end, we encourage all participants to treat each other respectfully.
 This code of conduct defines a set of guidelines to facilitate this.

 Detailed information and more material can be found on the course website.

-The CPC is divided into two parts: The main course (Day 1-5) and in-depth practical tutorials (Day 6), which can only be attended in person on site.
+The CPC is divided into two parts: The main course (Day 1-5) and in-depth practical tutorials (Day 6).

 The first day will cover topics in Psychiatry providing a conceptual basis for the type of questions that Computational Psychiatry will need to address.